JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

   InefficientDistribution.
 This prevents the observations from distributing to different processors between the original obs space and the auxiliary obs space, which could cause in-window observations flagged in the auxiliary obs space to be left unflagged in the original obs space.
+Required parameter.

 * :code:`station_id_variable`: Variable storing string- or integer-valued station IDs.
 Observations taken by each station are checked separately.
 Applies to assimilation observation space.
+Optional parameter.

   If not set and observations were grouped into records when the observation space was constructed, each record is assumed to consist of observations taken by a separate